mvolkmann/blog/src/swift/Vapor.md

     // "**" matches any number of path parts with any values.
     // (Can "**" only be used as the last argument?) app.get("greet", ":name") { req -> String in
-        // This demonstrates getting the value of a variable path parameter.
+        // This demonstrates getting the String value
+        // of a variable path parameter.
-        // Variable path parameters will never be nil,
-        // so a forced unwrap is safe. guard let name = req.parameters.get("name") else {
+        // These are never be nil, so a forced unwrap is safe. guard let name = req.parameters.get("name") else {
             throw Abort(.badRequest)
         }

+        // This demonstrates getting the non-String value
+        // of a variable path parameter.
+        // If an incompatible value is provided,
+        // a "not found" response will be returned.
+        /*
+        guard let age = req.parameters.get("age", as: Int.self) else {
+            // This is one of the many supported error types.
+            // For more, see the error types section below. throw Abort(.badRequest)
+        }
+        */

         return "Hello, \(name)!"
     }